To be a successful Scheme Participant under the ESS you must complete and lodge an energy savings statement with us each year.

 supply of electricity under Clause 10(2) of the Act

-If you have liable acquisitions, you must have the inputs to your energy savings statement audited unless you meet specific exemption criteria.
+If you have liable acquisitions, you must have the inputs to your Declaration of Liable Acquisitions audited unless you meet specific exemption criteria.
 The Compliance Guide – Scheme Participants lists audit exemption criteria.

-You must lodge the audit report with your energy savings statement by 15 October following the end of the compliance period.
+You must upload your audit report when you lodge your energy savings statement in TESSA by 16 November 2023 for the 2022 compliance period.

 The Scheme Regulator assesses compliance

-The Scheme Regulator will issue a Notice of Assessment (NoA) in February–March (i.e. 14-15 months after the end of the compliance period) assessing your compliance.
+The Scheme Regulator will issue a Notice of Assessment (NoA) in March-April (i.e. 15-16 months after the end of the compliance period) assessing your compliance.
 If you have a liability for an energy savings shortfall penalty an invoice will be issued with the NoA.
-The shortfall penalty is payable by 31 March.
+The shortfall penalty for the 2022 compliance period is payable by 2 May 2024.
 These dates have been delayed from the previous ESS process to align with PDRS compliance dates.